 We designed our program around the concepts in this article, because they actually work.
 When you start with PrepScholar, you’ll take a diagnostic that will determine your weaknesses in over forty ACT skills.
 PrepScholar then creates a study program specifically customized for you.

 To improve each skill, you’ll take focused lessons dedicated to each skill, with over 20 practice questions per skill.
 This will train you for your specific area weaknesses, so your time is always spent most effectively to raise your score.

 We also force you to focus on understanding your mistakes and learning from them.
 If you make the same mistake over and over again, we'll call you out on it.

 There’s no other prep system out there that does it this way, which is why we get better score results than any other program on the market.

 Check it out today with a 5-day free trial:

-Strategy 4: Justify Every Answer.
-Point Out Specific Grammar Errors
+Strategy 4: Justify Every Answer and Point Out Specific Grammar Errors

 Many top students take a "soft approach" to ACT English.
 They learn the grammar rules when studying, but on the test they go "by ear": if a sentence sounds off, they'll assume it's wrong without thinking too hard about why.

 When you've mastered grammar rules, this can serve you well.
 For example, if I said, "The bee fly to the hive," you'd know this was wrong instantly—it just feels wrong.
 You know simple subject/verb agreement so well that you can tell something is wrong before you can articulate what exactly it is.

 However, most students never get to this level of familiarity with all ACT grammar rules.
 This makes trusting your ear unreliable for many rules.